 ANGEAP is a program established by the legislature of the State of Alabama and is designed to provide financial assistance to active Alabama National Guard members who are enrolled in degree programs at accredited postsecondary institutions of higher learning located within the State of Alabama.
-Students must complete the Free Application for Federal Student Aid online at www.studentaid.gov in order to be considered for the ANGEAP program.
+Students must complete the Free Application for Federal Student Aid online at www.studentaid.gov to be considered for the ANGEAP program.

-The award amount for each year will be determined by ACHE based upon institutional tuition increases and the annual program appropriation each year.
-The award amount per semester (Fall, Spring, Summer) is not to exceed the average cost of tuition per semester of a state-supported Alabama four-year public institution.
+- The award amount for each year will be determined by Alabama Commission on Higher Education (ACHE) based on institutional tuition increases and the annual program appropriation each year. - The award amount per semester (Fall, Spring, Summer) is not to exceed the average cost of tuition per semester of a state-supported Alabama four-year public institution.
 The annual application and award amount per semester will be determined by July 31st of each year.